ethereum-optimism/community-hub/src/docs/useful-tools/monitoring.md

 # {{ $frontmatter.title }}

+## Status Page

+[Optimism](https://optimism.io) has an [instatus Status page](https://optimism.instatus.com/).
+This page includes public APIs, the gateway, deposits, withdraws and transaction sequencing for both Optimism mainnet and Optimistic Kovan.

-## Optimism's public Grafana dashboard
+## Public Grafana Dashboard

 [Optimism](https://optimism.io) maintains a [public Grafana dashboard](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m) that tracks gas prices, transaction volume, and network uptime in one place.
 You can view information about both the Optimistic Ethereum mainnet and the Optimistic Kovan testnet on this dashboard.